 As each year goes by there is always the possibility of an exciting fossil being discovered, or of one of our existing fossils in the collection being featured in a scientific paper.
 When this happens we will do our best to let you know about it.
 However excavation takes some time, as does research if it is to be done properly, and publication often needs to wait until a new article can be professionally reviewed and then printed or produced on-line.Sometimes we need to wait before reporting a new find so that the initial research can be finished.
 Some of our viewers may notice that articles appear here after the year has gone by - that just means we were waiting for the research to be published.
 Although it may seem an unusual thing to do we would not wish to rush the announcement of new finds until the scientific research had been robustly done.We hope you enjoy reading about our new discoveries.Information on this page is researched and produced by Trevor Price (with contributions from Alex Peaker).
 Email me

 FindsRemains of the hind quarters and tail of an Island plant-eating dinosaur were donated this summer.
 The creature was found in the Wealden Group deposits of the West Wight and is still in 'articulation' with the tail, hips and legs intact.
+The remains are of a Valdosaurus, and were a joint donation from the National Trust and collector Nick Chase.
 Research will take place shortly to compare the animal with other known specimens.
 This dinosaur type was recently the subject of some comparitive research using known bones from various museums, including those from Dinosaur Isle, but the new Island specimen should greatly add to our existing knowledge.
 ResearchResearch at the end of last year and earlier this year has identified a possible new exciting result for one of our existing dinosaurs.
 We await the publication of the research.
 A new area of dinosaur footprints is in the process of being written up by staff member Trevor Price - when this has been published the information will be added to these pages.
 Further research on Island dinosaur footprints was announced at a conference in September and we await the publication of the conference proceedings in due course.One of our older objects - 3 blocks of rock containing a number of vertebrae, ribs and shoulder girdle from a plesiosaur has been recognized as a new genus and species; so we can add another holotype to the list of fossils on display at Dinosaur Isle.More recently the delicate nasal bones of the Island dinosaur Eotyrannus featured for comparison with a young dinosaur found in China; and one of our sauropod vertebrae is mentioned in a paper on African dinosaurs.
 Two of our delicate turtle skulls (from Sandownia harrisi and Helochelydra nopcsai) featured in another paper on a new Chinese turtle.ReferencesBenson, R.B.J., Ketchum, H.F., Naish, D. & Turner, L. 2013.
 A new leptocleidid (Sauropterygia, Plesiosauria) from the Vectis Formation (Early Barremian-early Aptian; Early Cretaceous) of the Isle of Wight and the evolution of Leptocleididae, a controversial clade.
 Journal of Systematic Palaeontology.
 Vol 11.
 Issue 2, 233-250.Choiniere, J.N., Clark, J.M., Forster, C.A.
 Norell, M.A., Eberth, D.A., Erikson, G.M., Chu, H. & Xu, X. 2013.
 A juvenile specimen of a new coelurosaur (Dinosauria: Theropoda) from the Middle-Late Jurassic Shishugou Formation of Xinjiang, People's Republic of China.
 Journal of Systematic Palaeontology.
 DOI:10.1080/14772019.2013.781067Mannion, P.D. & Barrett, P.M.
 2013.
 Additions to the sauropod dinosaur fauna of the Cenomanian (early Late Cretaceous) Kem Kem beds of Morocco: Palaeobiogeographical implications of the mid-Cretaceous African sauropod fossil record.
 Cretaceous Research.
 45 (2013) p49-59.Rabi, M., Zhou, C., Wings, O., Ge, S. & Joyce, W.G.
 2013.
 A new xinjiangchelyid turtle from the Middle Jurassic of Xinjiang, China and the evolution of the basipterygoid process in Mesozoic turtles.
 BMC Evolutionary Biology.
 2013, 13:203

 FindsA number of interesting fossils have been found so far this year.
 One of the more exciting has been the crown of a large dinosaur tooth found by a Tasmanian couple on holiday on the Island.
 It is pictured here on the beach at Yaverland shortly after it was found (£2 coin for scale).
 Now part of the collection (numbered IWCMS 2012.594) it is evidence for one of the largest meat-eating dinosaurs on the Island - Baryonyx.
 Given the condition of the tooth there may be more remains to be found; so fingers crossed!
 The tooth was generously donated by Annette and John McCarthy.ResearchResearch is continuing into two of our Wealden reptiles.
 Publication may take place in 2013.
 We will let you know the results.
 A review of some of the crabs and lobster fossils from the north coast of the Island has featured in a new paper (reference below).
 ReferencesQuayle, W.J. & Collins, J.S.H.
 2012.
 A review of the decapod crustaceans from the Tertiary of the Isle of Wight, Hampshire, U.K, with description of three new species.
 Bulletin of the Mizunami Fossil Museum.
 No. 38. p33-51.